Adam Koerner - Assistant Director, Culinary Operations

 Jason Butcherite - Executive Chef, Hillside Cafe

-Chef Jason Butcherite began his Culinary career like most chefs, as a dishwasher.
+Chef Jason began his culinary career like most chefs, as a dishwasher.
 His culinary roots began with line cooking; where he developed a passion for food.
 After high school he earned an Associate of Applied Science in Culinary Arts from Clover Park Technical College.
-Chef Jason is also a Coug, having graduated with a Bachelor of Arts from the prestigious School of Hospitality Business Management at Washington State University.
+Chef Jason is also a Coug, having graduated with a Bachelor of Arts from the School of Hospitality Business Management at Washington State University.
 Chef Jason has experience in various food institutions from upscale casual to fine dining; having worked for multiple Washington-based corporate restaurants such as Ram Restaurant & Brewery and Restaurants Unlimited Inc. Prior to coming to WSU, Chef Jason was the Executive Chef at a local restaurant in Pullman, South Fork Public House.
-In the Fall 2016, Chef Jason earned Certified Executive Chef (CEC) certification & Certified Culinary Administrator (CCA) certification through the American Culinary Federation (ACF).
+In the Fall 2016, Chef Jason earned a Certified Executive Chef (CEC) certification & Certified Culinary Administrator (CCA) certification through the American Culinary Federation (ACF).
 Chef Jason is excited about giving back to WSU and integrating restaurant quality food, along with locally sourced ingredients to WSU.

-Jamie Kohler - Executive Chef, University Catering
+Jamie Kohler - Executive Chef University Catering

 Chef Jamie's love for creative cooking and baking began while working alongside her grandmother in a small country kitchen.
 During her teen years, Jamie developed her passion by taking home economics and cooking courses, as well as a few Wilton cake decorating classes.
 After graduating with a Culinary Arts Degree from the Western Culinary Institute in 2000, she worked at a large hotel as a pastry chef.
 After her entrepreneurial side led her to start a small home business making wedding cakes and catering in-home events, she went to work for the Seattle Seahawks during their summer camp in 2002.
-Shortly after, Jamie went back to school and earned a degree in Hotel and Restaurant Management in 2004 from Lewis Clark State College in Lewiston, ID.
+Shortly after, Jamie went back to school and earned a degree in Hotel and Restaurant Management in 2004 from Lewis-Clark State College in Lewiston, ID.

 Chef Jamie joined our culinary team in May 2007.
 She is very excited to see the direction the university has taken towards using fresh, local ingredients and supporting local businesses through sustainability practices.
 She looks forward to sharing her creative ideas and helping expand the diversity of our culinary adventures.